Thrift on Fifth: re-purpose with purpose.

 To Get Involved or Donate:

 To get involved, please call the church office (507 289 4019) and leave your name and contact info.
 Someone will be in touch with you soon!
-There is a donation box where you can leave your clean, gently-used clothing items, located inside of the 5th street entrance of Christ United Methodist Church.
+There is a donation box where you can leave your clean, gently-used clothing items, located inside of the 5th Avenue entrance of Christ United Methodist Church.

 Thrift on Fifth in the news: